duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_6_handling_db21m.md

 The proper shutdown protocol for a `DB21M` requires having Duckiebattery software version 2.0.
 To check the version of your battery, follow the instruction on [how to update a Duckiebattery](#howto-db21m-battery-update).

 Make sure the Duckiebot has completed the booting process.
-You can verify this by checking the "Status" after running `dts fleet discover` on your laptop: a green `Ready` message will indicate the Duckiebot has completed the booting process.
+You can verify this by checking the "Status" after running `dts fleet discover` on your laptop: a green `Ready` message will indicate that the Duckiebot has completed the booting process.

 You have three ways to power off your Duckiebot: